WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Sherman Dorn**
 <br>Professor of Education, Arizona State University

+>“The American Archive of Public Broadcasting (AAPB) is an important resource for my current project on postwar educational broadcasting.
+Among other materials, there is the [1967 profile of Fred Rogers](https://americanarchive.org/catalog/cpb-aacip_120-70zpcgr3), and the complete run of *Sesame Street* episodes over its first half-century.
+But AAPB is more than a collection of broadcasts and other holdings on famous shows.
+Its holdings of local broadcasts are invaluable, from television shows such as *Spectrum Hawaii*, produced by KHET in the 1980s, to radio programs, such as Vermont’s Legendary.
+I particularly adore the [1979 Legendary interview with radical Bread & Puppet Theater founder Peter Schumann](https://americanarchive.org/catalog/cpb-aacip_211-418kq334), who was a challenging interview subject, and the conversation that resulted is fascinating and historically important.”

 **Scot French**
 <br>Associate Professor of Digital & Public History, University of Central Florida

 **Joshua Glick**
 <br>Assistant Professor of English, Film, and Media Studies, Hendrix College and Fellow at MIT's Open Documentary Lab

+>”The American Archive of Public Broadcasting offers an invaluable resource of nonfiction media to help teach how national events, debates, and political struggles touched down locally.
+The holdings of [*Say Brother*](https://americanarchive.org/special_collections/say-brother) reveal Boston's relationship to the Black Power movement, and how communities of color in the area engaged with public media during a time of dynamic social change.”

 **Peter B. Kaufman**
 <br>Strategic Initiatives, MIT Open Learning & MIT Knowledge Futures Group; Executive Producer, Intelligent Television